How will Brexit affect universities and students?

 Jo Johnson, former Minister of State for Universities and Science, confirmed that EU nationals who are currently in receipt of student loans from the Student Loans Company (SLC) will continue to receive funding until they finish their course.

-EU students applying to an English, Scottish or Welsh university for entry in either the 2018–19 or 2019–20 academic year received assurances regarding their funding, and will be eligible for home fees, loans and grants for the duration of their course.
+EU students applying to an English, Scottish or Welsh university for entry in either the 2019–20 academic year received assurances regarding their funding, and will be eligible for home fees, loans and grants for the duration of their course.

 In May 2019, it was announced that citizens from the EU, and their family members, will be eligible for undergraduate and postgraduate financial support in the 2020-21 academic year.
 This is subject to meeting the residency requirements.

-The response of universities
+Response of universities